'Grease' Trivia: 17 Facts You Probably Didn't Know About The Movie

 • After Danny and Cha-Cha won the dance off, everyone gets together for the big finale and end of the song.
 Look for the girl in the green dress behind Vince Fontaine.
 As everybody gets up, her dance partner kissed her foot and she laughed.

 • During the Thunder Road race between Danny and Crater Face, played by Dennis Stewart, there is stagnant water laying in parts of the famous “quarter mile” that actually made some of the cast members sick.
-After Kenickie’s car won the race, you can see him, almost tip-toeing through it trying to avoid too much contact.
+After Kenickie’s car wins the race, you can see him, almost tip-toeing through it trying to avoid too much contact.

-• Towards the end of the movie, there is a group of students rushing out of Rydell High and onto the school grounds for the Graduation Carnival.
+• Toward the end of the movie, there is a group of students rushing out of Rydell High and onto the school grounds for the Graduation Carnival.
 These people were winners of a contest allowing them the privilege of being in the movie.

 Like it?
 Share with your friends!